Xizonic/elegoo-web/README.md

 # elegoo-web

+This Fork forces pnpm 9 instead of using the latest.
+When using docker, this must be localy built.
 A web frontend + backend service for Elegoo Centauri Carbon 2 (CC2) FDM printers.
 The Node.js service maintains a single MQTT connection to the printer and exposes state to browsers via WebSocket, REST API, and Prometheus metrics.

 ## Features